danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Formula

 In XLKitLearn, a formula specifies the *outcome* variable to be predicted (the dependent or 'y' variable) and the features that will be used to predict this variable (the independent or 'x' variables).
-The formula should be input into the [formula box](MATSON static shot of the settings with a red box around the box).
+The formula should be input into the <a id="formula-box" href="#" title="">formula box</a>.

 XLKitLearn formulas are always provided in the following format